Speechcraft - Short Courses

 – May 18 and June 1

 – September 14 and September 28

 Location: Club Willoughby, 26 Crabbes Avenue, Willoughby

 Cost of the Course: $390

-Click on button to enrol in the Speechcraft course
+Click on the Speechcraft Enrolment Form button to enrol in the course.

 Information About the Course

 How does the Program work?

 The Speechcraft program provides each participant with a wide range of speech-making experiences to build confidence and develop skills.
 This includes: